-Data Analysis Tools for Product Management
+Data Analysis and Visualization Tools for Product Management

 Products can’t move forward without proper data visualization and analysis.
-Many PMs rely on Excel and Google Sheets due to their wide availability and ease of use.
+Many product managers rely on Excel and Google Sheets due to their wide availability and ease of use.
 Lots of companies invest in Microsoft Office as a primary toolkit, and rely on Google for their email infrastructure (and therefore receive their Google Drive tools as additional goodies).
 However, data-heavy organizations might want a more robust, scalable solution like Tableau or Microsoft PowerBI.

 User Research Tools for Product Managers